LambdaTheDev/SimpleJwt.Net/README.md

 - Enjoy!

 # Are you planning to extend it's functionalities?
 I plan to implement the IJwtAdvancedPayload system, with all claims defined in RFC.
-But, this is right a small project, just for my needs, it does not contain many functionalities.
+But, this is right a small project, just for my needs, so it does not contain many functionalities.
 But if more people will start using that tool, I will spend more time on it and add new claims more quickly & more hashing algorithms.